api3dao/airseeker/README.md

 ### Run

-The docker image can be ran locally with:
+The docker image can be run locally with:

 ```sh
 yarn docker:run